RyanZim/awesome-npm-scripts/README.md

 *You might also like [awesome-npm](https://github.com/sindresorhus/awesome-npm).*

+**Notice: I'm currently too busy to actively expand this list; therefore, I've decided to make this an [OPEN Open Source Project](http://openopensource.org).
+Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.**

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->